 “We can English!”

 Germans are very free and easy about adopting English vocabulary.
-I suppose we should be flattered, but sometimes the words they import get a little disoriented on their journey—one notorious example being Handy (HEN-dee) to mean cell phone.
+I suppose we should be flattered, but sometimes the words they import get a little disoriented on their journey—one notorious example being Handy (HEN-dee) to mean mobile phone.

 I generally shrug this off, but my shrug turns to a cringe when Germans use Public Viewing to refer to the public simulcast of a sporting or cultural event.
 This usage seems to have begun in the run-up to the 2006 World Cup in Germany.
-(The German Wikipedia entry is quite informative.)
+(The German Wikipedia entry is quite informative here.)
 Why this phrase was chosen is a mystery to me: After all, it doesn’t exactly roll off the German tongue!
 And it doesn’t mean what they think it means …

 Germans are very free and easy about adopting English.
 I suppose we should be flattered, but sometimes the words get a little disoriented on their journey ...